-Have you ever seen '
+Have you ever seen

 Would you have yearned for a

 Isn't it amazing that

 Who would fall for

-Isn't it funny to think •

 Now, see if you can create a few word referents for the topic of this piece.

 DEFINITIVE WORDS/PHRASES lend an air of authority and finality to the piece.